vmware/chap/USERGUIDE.md

 ```
  # Enumerate the set formed by starting with all Orange allocations then
- # extending to any referenced Green allocations.
+ # extending to any Green allocations directly or indirectly referenced
+ # starting from those Orange allocations.
   enumerate allocation Orange /extend ->green
 ```